project-newstar/newstar-ctf-2024/README.md

 }[]
 ```

+> [!IMPORTANT]
-Note that dynamic flag requires you to pass environment variables `ICQ_FLAG` to the container when starting it.
+> Dynamic flag requires you to pass environment variables `ICQ_FLAG` to the container when starting it.

 The manifest file may help you to deploy the whole CTF game on your system.